 Post pill hair loss.
 It’s common.
 And guess what – it’s listed as a side effect of the pill too.
 But why for so many do such symptoms rear their ugly head once you STOP taking the pill?
 Acne, amenorrhea, hair loss, mood swings – these are commonly complained about when coming off the pill.

 Now my logical brain tells me there are two main reasons this happens:

 1. The hormone switch has been ‘off’ for so long, the body suddenly has to fire back up again – but because it is so hormonally depleted, it just can’t get the balance of hormones right.
-You’re body has been full of synthetic oestrogen!
+You’re body has been full of synthetic hormones!
 For some, relearning how to make it again is super tricky.
 Low oestrogen with relative androgen excess resulting in excess testosterone has been associated with hair loss.
 This is also because…